Psalms For Life

 Praise YHWH!

 Psalms 104-106 take readers from earth’s creation to Canaan’s conquest.
-Here we come to the land grant God, as earth’s creator/owner, made to Abraham—a grant Abraham’s descendants possessed only in the distant future.
-Taking Abraham’s family on a circuitous route, God brought them back centuries later, in time for his eviction of Canaan’s rebel tenants.
+Here we come to the land grant God, as earth’s creator/owner, made to Abraham—a grant Abraham’s descendants would possess only in the distant future.
+Taking Abraham’s descendants on a circuitous route, God brought them back centuries later, in time for his eviction of Canaan’s rebel tenants.
 Eternal though God’s promise was, it was also qualified: Israel would possess the land only if they trusted and obeyed him.
-This psalm omits that, however, and many other well-known details since its focus is on God’s grace and faithfulness.
-Psalm 106 gives us the other side of the equation: Israel’s frequently sorry response.
+This psalm omits that, however, and many other well-known details since its focus is primarily on God’s grace and faithfulness.
+Psalm 106 gives us the other side of the equation: Israel’s frequently sorry response to it.

 YHWH protected the nomadic patriarchs and matriarchs roaming the land.
 He gave the young Joseph, whose oversized dreams antagonized his jealous older brothers, a crash course in character.
 Joseph’s painful shackles made his early dreams seem like a sick joke till YHWH finally fulfilled his word.
 Joseph’s years of waiting—in slavery and then prison—were no needless detour.
 They were instead the shortest route God had of making Joseph into a statesman who could provide for the Israelites in a way Joseph couldn’t have imagined till his dreams finally came true.